GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 }
 ```

+Be sure this query successfully returns results before proceeding to the next steps.

-#### Step 2: Construct a GraphQL payload using your languages idioms
+##### Step 2: Construct a GraphQL request body using your languages idioms

-The payload you send to the API must conform to GraphQL standards.
+The body you send to the API must conform to [GraphQL standards](https://graphql.org/learn/serving-over-http/#post-request).

 The best practice is to construct this structure using the features of your language prior to converting to JSON.
 The details will vary by language, but the process will be similar.

 The API expects this structure:
 ```